Nglleo1/hello-world/README.md

 # hello-world
 Hi Humans,
-Leo here and I willbe learing Data Science from the scratch.
+Leo here and I will be learing Data Science from the scratch.
 Please wich me luck.
 Thank you.